lyon-fnal/cloud-chamber/README.md

 * [Quarknet/Fermilab](http://quarknet.fnal.gov/resources/QN_CloudChamberV1_4.pdf) - they want you to build your own aquarium!
 Instructions look complicated and it takes a week for the chamber to cure!
 * [Symmetry magazine](http://www.symmetrymagazine.org/article/january-2015/how-to-build-your-own-particle-detector) has a nice article with a movie and a nice explanation of the different tracks you'll see, but lacks specifics for building (e.g. how big of a fish tank?
 What lid?)
 * [Instructables](http://www.instructables.com/id/Make-a-Cloud-Chamber-using-Peltier-Coolers/) has one that uses a Peltier cooler instead of dry ice.
 Very cool (ha!) but complicated and expensive.
 You used to be able to buy an assembled chamber from a [company](http://www.nothinglabs.com/electroniccloudchamber/) that is now considering selling kits.
 * [Jefferson Lab](http://education.jlab.org/frost/cloud_chamber.html) has a nice video of making a small cloud chamber.
 They recommend you buy a radioactive source.
-Note that their series of science education videos are really great!
+Note that their series of science education videos is really great!

 I finally found a video and paper from [IOPScience](http://iopscience.iop.org/article/10.1088/0031-9120/47/3/338/meta) for a plastic fish tank chamber with instructions that were quite detailed.
 The whole thing looked very easy to put together.
 The paper is behind a pay-wall (sigh), but below I'll describe the Cloud Chamber my daughter and I built and the parts we used.